Skip to main content

 Think about the great achievers of the past.
 They never had TED Talks or motivational speakers on speed dial.
 What did they listen to?
 Their own inner voice.
 You guessed it right—self-motivation isn’t just a phrase; it’s an internal drive.

 Let’s also learn to understand each other’s struggles and challenges.
 That understanding will help us give others space, instead of brooding and thinking, “No one cares about me.
 No one stands by me.
 No one motivates me.”
 Those feelings of crisis will only grow if left unchecked.
 Let’s not forget—we are a universe within ourselves.
-We can play all the roles we need to take care of our own lives.
+We can play all the roles we need to in order to take care of our own lives.

 So be yourself.
 Don’t wait for others to come and tell you who you are.